rachida-sgh/auto-mpg/README.md

  ## Approach Summary and Results

-After extensive data exploration and cleaning, we preprocessed original features and used them to train a Random Forest model.
+After data exploration and cleaning, we preprocessed original features and used them to train a Random Forest model.

 We used Random Search Cross-Validation to tune the hyperparameters.
-The the weight of the car and the size of its engine are the most importante features to predict the fuel consumption accorfing the the Random Forest model.
+The weight of the car and the size of its engine are the most important features to predict the fuel consumption according to the Random Forest model.

 The __RMSE__ (Root Mean Squared Error) score for the selected model is __2.27 MPG__ with a __95% confidence interval [1.82, 2.65]__.

+The Jupyter notebooks will walk you through each step of the process.
+They are intended to be self-explanatory.

 Project Organization
 ------------